-Message Symptom Problem VOC Too High 24-volt system ≥ 275 V {oc} 36-volt system ≥ 283 V {oc} 48-volt system ≥ 290 V {oc} If the open-circuit voltage (V{oc}) is too high, the FLEXmax 100 cannot safely operate.
-The controller will automatically restart operation once the V{oc} decreases to a safe level.
-Over Temperature Controller hot to the touch High temperature fault.
+Message Symptom Problem VOC Too High 24-volt system ≥ 275 V {oc} 36-volt system ≥ 283 V {oc} 48-volt system ≥ 290 V {oc} If the open-circuit voltage (V{oc}) is too high, the unit cannot safely operate.
+It will automatically restart operation once the V{oc} decreases to a safe level.
+Over Temperature Controller is hot to the touch.
+High temperature fault.
 Check controller temperature (see page 38).
-The FLEXmax 100 will stop functioning at an Output FETs reading of 90°C. Shorted RTS Charging is not temperature- compensated Remote Temperature Sensor (RTS) damaged.
+The FLEXmax 100 will stop functioning at an Output FETs reading of 90°C. Shorted RTS Charging is not temperature-compensated.
+Remote Temperature Sensor (RTS) damaged.
 To test, remove or replace the RTS.
-GFDI Fault Red (FAULT) LED indicator illuminated (see page 30) Ground fault.
-The detection circuit has sensed an open connection on the GFDI fuse (see page 15).
-Check the fuse.
+GFDI Fault Red (FAULT) LED indicator illuminated (see page 30).
+Ground fault.
+The detection circuit has sensed an open connection on the GFDI fuse.
+Check the fuse and bonding jumper (see pages 12, 13 and 56).
 Make certain it is installed according to the instructions.
 Inspect the rest of the system for grounding problems or shorted connections.
-Fault Input Active LED indicator(s) illuminated on rapid shutdown device Red (FAULT) LED indicator (see page 30) will flash twice before this occurs Rapid shutdown condition.
+Fault Input Active LED indicator(s) illuminated on rapid shutdown device; red (FAULT) LED indicator (page 30) will flash twice before this occurs.
+Rapid shutdown condition.
 This is not a controller error but a deliberate action.
-See pages 19 and 24 for more information.
+See pages 18 and 24 for more information.
 Resetting this condition requires resetting the external rapid shutdown device.
-Reduced Performance Temperature reading is greater than 142°C or less than -40°C Internal temperature sensor failed.
+Reduced Performance Temperature reading is greater than 142°C or less than -40°C. Internal temperature sensor failed.
 If a failure is detected, the controller will operate with a maximum output of 20 Adc.
-Over Current Fault Controller has shut down This occurs if more than 80 amps flow from the battery to the FLEXmax 100, or if more than 120 amps flow from the controller to the battery.
+Over Current Fault Controller has shut down.
+This occurs if more than 120 Adc flows from the controller to the batteries (or more than 80 Adc flows from the array to the controller).
 To restart the FLEXmax 100, remove all power from the controller and then reconnect the batteries.
-If the problem recurs, loose or shorted contacts may be present.
+If the problem recurs, contacts may be loose or shorted.
 The PV array may also be oversized.
+Arc Fault Red (FAULT) LED indicator blinking (see page 30).
+Arc fault.
+The detection system has sensed an arc on the PV wiring.
+This may indicate incorrect installation.
+(See pages 16 and 21.)
+Remove battery power and wait for all indicators to turn off.
+Apply power again.
+The arc fault card will perform a self-test.
+If the fault is still indicated, it may be necessary to troubleshoot the PV array wiring to find a physical problem.
+If the message is Arc Fault but the FAULT indicator is solid, a GFDI fault is present at the same time.